coltekin/TRmorph/README.md

 This is the README file for TRmorph hfst/lexc branch (updated 2013-02)

 TRmorph is a open source/free morphological analyzer for Turkish.
-The current version is a complete rewrite of the (earlier) SFST version of TRmorph using xfst/lexc.
+The current version is a complete rewrite of the (earlier) SFST[2] version of TRmorph using xfst/lexc.
 Although it should do at least as good as the SFST version, this version is not tested as much and documentation is also in progress.
+The SFST version is still availabel through the web page above, but it is not developed further.

 TRmorph is being developed with foma[1].
-It should be trivial to compile it using HFST tools as well (since HFST uses foma as back end).
+It should also be trivial to compile it using HFST tools as well (since HFST uses foma as back end).
+Compiling with Xerox tools should also be possible (if you have to) with minor modifications regarding limited reduplication implemented using foma's _eq().

 # Getting started